 While you might get by with traditional liquid aftershaves, an after shave balm is particularly good for men who have extra-sensitive skin and are irritated by alcohol-based liquid solutions.
 In this article, we’ll take a look at five ways to use after shave balm in your daily shaving routine.
-If you’re on the fence about switching from traditional after shave to an after shave balm, give this list a quick read through.
-By the end of this short piece, you should have a good idea whether or not using after shave balm is a good idea for you.
+If you’re on the fence about switching from a traditional after shave to an after shave balm, give this list a quick read through.
+By the end of this short piece, you should have a good idea of whether or not using after shave balm is a good idea for you.

 6 Tips for Using After Shave Balm in a Classic Shaving Routine

 Tip 1: Hot Water First, Cold Water Last

 It’s always best to use warm water to prep your face for shaving.
 Lukewarm water naturally opens the skin’s pores and loosens up facial hair to make it easier to manage.
 Better yet, take a warm shower before shaving.
 After you’re done shaving, don’t use hot water to rinse off.
 Instead, use cold water.
 The cold water will close your pores and stop any slight bleeding if you happened to nick yourself.
 Before applying after shave balm, dermatologists recommend putting cold water on your hands and patting your face gently.
 You can then dry off with a clean towel.

 Tip 2: Emulsify After Shave Balm